-Dr. Cash Book wi ith Discount (Cr.
+Dr. Cr.
 Date Particulars L.F.
 Dis.
-Cash Date Particulars L.F.
+Cash I Particulars L.F.
 Dis.
 Cash

-40 3

 3. Three Column Cash Book

 Three Column Book has three amount columns (one for cash, one for Bank, and one for Discount) on each side.
 All cash receipts, deposits into bank and discount allowed are recorded on debit side and all cash payments, withdrawals from bank and discount received are recorded on the credit side.
 In fact, a three-column cash book serves the purposes of Cash Account and Bank Account.
 Hence, there is no open these two accounts in the ledger.